 Digital Object Identifier (DOI)

 Gordon, Kiernan O., "Emotion and memory in nostalgia sport tourism: Examining the attraction to postmodern ballparks through an interdisciplinary lens" (2013).
-Kinesiology Scholarship.
+Journal of Sport & Tourism.
 239.